Can a kiss transmit Gonorrhea?

 - Mild to severe sore throat or difficulty swallowing

 - Conjunctivitis, which is an itchy, red, slightly swollen eyes, which sometimes is accompanied by a sensitivity to light or pus.

 Although Gonorrhea is not transmitted by just making casual skin to skin contact, there are typical factors or behaviors that increase your chances of contracting the infection:

 - Preference of having sex with multiple sexual partners, especially with partners that you don’t know well.
-One night stands increases your chances of getting exposed to an infected person and contract STDs.
+One night stand increases your chances of getting exposed to an infected person and contracted STDs.